-Problem Statement 3: When looking at Mclass data, analysis of our beginning of the year mClass K-2 data for Nonsense Word Fluency shows that 41% of kindergarten students, 50% of first grade students, and 70% of second grade students did not meet benchmark.
+Problem Statement 3: When looking at Mclass data, analysis of our beginning of the year mClass K-2 data for Nonsense Word Fluency shows that 41% (21) of kindergarten students, 50% (26) of 1st grade students, and 70% (36) of 2nd grade students did not meet benchmark.
 Students with a deficit in phonic decoding will not acquire sufficient vocabulary through text.
 This will negatively impact their reading comprehension.
 Root Cause: Tiered 2 targeted instruction was done inconsistently.
 Teachers in grades K-2will meet once a week in grade-level PLCS to review data and practice done in blending and segmenting practices that support explicit and systematic decoding instruction.
 Tier 2 targeted instruction will be done daily for students who do not meet benchmark in nonsense word fluency.

 Problem Statement 4: When looking at comparison data from the Math STAAR test, students in grades 3 showed minimal growth in the area of approaches, and declined in the area of Meets from the previous year.
+Root Cause:

-Root Cause: Rigor and relevance across grade level planning was not tightly aligned.
+Rigor and relevance across grade level planning was not tightly aligned.
 Teachers in grades 3-5 will meet once a week in grade-level PLC to review data and practice.
 Teachers in grade 2 will reflect on standards not mastered in grade 3 to see how to best support students on the standard.
 Vertical teams will meet monthly in an effort to tightly align rigor and relevance across grade levels.

-Problem Statement 5: 47% of first grade students and 62% of second grade students did not meet benchmark on BAS beginning of the year comprehension.
+Problem Statement 5: In the 22-23 school year, 47% (25 students) of first grade students and 62% (32 students) of second grade students did not meet benchmark on BAS beginning of the year comprehension.
 Students with a deficit in reading comprehension will not make adequate reading progress, which will contribute to gaps in learning as they move on to more complex skills through the years.
 Root Cause: An emphasis on vocabulary instruction is not being done with fidelity.
 Professional learning will be provided on the importance of vocabulary instruction to build reading comprehension.
 Teachers will be presented with the "why" and the importance of vocabulary instruction followed by spiraling review throughout the year.
 Discussions and data review will be held during grade level PLC.